networkchaos/VerifyAI-/backend/Explanation.md

-# Backend Explanation - VerifyAI
+# Backend Explanation - Smart Vote Kenya

-This document explains the backend architecture, setup, and features of the VerifyAI system.
+This document explains the backend architecture, setup, and features of the Smart Vote Kenya system.

 ## 📦 Face Detection Models